Stephen Colbert: Early career in comedy

 While at Northwestern, Colbert studied with the intent of becoming a dramatic actor; mostly he performed in experimental plays and was uninterested in comedy.
 He began performing improvisation while in college, both in the campus improv team No Fun Mud Piranhas and at the Annoyance Theatre in Chicago as a part of Del Close's ImprovOlympic at a time when the project was focused on competitive, long-form improvisation, rather than improvisational comedy.
 "I wasn't gonna do Second City", Colbert later recalled, "because those Annoyance people looked down on Second City because they thought it wasn't pure improv – there was a slightly snobby, mystical quality to the Annoyance people".
 After Colbert graduated in 1986, however, he was in need of a job.
+He was accepted for an internship at Late Night with David Letterman, which he rejected because it was unpaid.
 A friend who was employed at Second City's box office offered him work answering phones and selling souvenirs.
 Colbert accepted and discovered that Second City employees were entitled to take classes at their training center free of charge.
 Despite his earlier aversion to the comedy group, he signed up for improvisation classes and enjoyed the experience greatly.

 Shortly thereafter, he was hired to perform with Second City's touring company, initially as an understudy for Steve Carell.
 It was there he met Amy Sedaris and Paul Dinello, with whom he often collaborated later in his career.
 By their retelling, the three comedians did not get along at first – Dinello thought Colbert was uptight, pretentious and cold, while Colbert thought of Dinello as "an illiterate thug" – but the trio became close friends while touring together, discovering that they shared a similar comic sensibility.

+Robert Smigel, initially looking for Carell, scouted Colbert at Second City and became "obsessed" with working with him.
+Smigel tried to get him hired at Saturday Night Live, for which Colbert unsuccessfully auditioned, in 1992.
+A year later, Smigel, then head writer at Late Night with Conan O'Brien, wanted to get him involved in the show either as writer or performer, but after Colbert had a meeting with O'Brien, the host did not think there was a place for him.
 When Sedaris and Dinello were offered the opportunity to create a television series for HBO Downtown Productions, Colbert left Second City and relocated to New York to work with them on the sketch comedy show Exit 57.
 The series debuted on Comedy Central in 1995 and aired through 1996.
 Although it lasted only 12 episodes, the show received favorable reviews and was nominated for five CableACE Awards in 1995, in categories including best writing, performance, and comedy series.